2003 New Institutes for Brain Science

-Throughout the past decade and a half, brain research has been a rising interest among philanthropists.
-In 2003, Microsoft co-founder Paul Allen gave $200 million to establish a new Seattle-based nonprofit devoted to accelerating understanding of the human brain and its diseases.
+In recent years, brain research has been a rising interest among philanthropists.
+For instance, Microsoft co-founder Paul Allen donated $200 million in 2003 to establish a Seattle-based nonprofit aimed at accelerating understanding of the human brain and its diseases.
 Among other projects, the Allen Institute for Brain Science produced interactive atlases of the mouse brain and the human brain, which have become staple tools for scientists worldwide.

 In 2015 the O’Donnell Foundation pledged $36 million to start a new Brain Institute at the University of Texas Southwestern Medical Center.
 The same year, venture capitalist Mark Stevens donated $50 million to create a brain center at USC, and Atlantic Philanthropies gave $177 million to establish a dementia-research project run jointly by Trinity College in Ireland and U.C.
 San Francisco.
 In 2016, new neuroscience institutes were established at U.C.
 San Francisco with a $185 gift from Sanford Weill, and at Caltech with a $115 million pledge from a Singaporean couple.
 Both will mix experts from medicine, biology, engineering, chemistry, computer science, and other fields to understand brain functions outside of typical academic boundaries.